-Keeping your Katy residence cozy can consume a big chunk of change.
+Keeping your Longview residence cozy can consume a big chunk of change.
 A typical homeowner spends about $172 on monthly energy bills, according to ENERGY STAR®, or about $2,060 annually.
 At least half of that goes to heating and cooling.

 Most residences rely on programmable thermostats, but many people don’t bother to program them.
 The process is time-consuming, involved and only offers you limited options for temperature changes.
 When your residence remains at the same temp throughout the day, it wastes utilities and negatively influences your monthly expenses.